junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 ### Chap.
 6 Inside My Mind (Ritual+reunion)

-> **Outline:** Dean actually start rituals: angel exorcism to banish (S04E16 Alastair's expel spell; separate true form with vessel), immediately summon him back (S06E21 angel summoning spell; avoid true form going into heaven), use holy fire to bound (avoid leaving); let Cas possess him as vessel temporarily, use his own power fix his vessel's size, jump back into his body.
+> **Outline:** Dean actually start rituals: angel exorcism to banish (S04E10/16 Alastair's expel spell; separate true form with vessel), immediately summon him back (S06E21 angel summoning spell; avoid true form going into heaven), use holy fire to bound (avoid leaving); let Cas possess him as vessel temporarily, use his own power fix his vessel's size, jump back into his body.
 >
 > Dean insists trying, ritual works, Cas shares Dean's body but both awake, Cas use mojo to fix vessel (Dean witnesses, amazed, "so this is how it's like, internally" "that sounds so wrong but whatever") and ready to go back into it (Cas all the time quiet), Dean mentally apologize and tell him his true form is awesome before Cas goes back (talk in Dean's brain, both normal: "You really think that?"
 "Yeah, I do").
 Cas leaves Dean's body, own body remains lifeless for a bit, Dean worries, then Cas back.
 Reunion, hug, problem solved, "Welcome back."
 >
-> use half Dean's soul+half Cas's grace to fix the tear, so Dean won't die & Cas's won't be gone/fall
+> use half Dean's soul+half Cas's grace to fix the tear, so Dean won't die & Cas's won't be gone/fall (or sacrifice a Meg? or use love to solve it?)
 >
 > *"Death is an infinite vessel, so is love."*